kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 1. A mutating webhook that expands references to GMSAs (by name from a pod specification) into the full credential spec in JSON form within the pod spec.
 2. A validating webhook ensures all references to GMSAs are authorized to be used by the pod service account.

-Installing the above webhooks and associated objects require the steps below:
+Installing the above webhooks and associated objects requires the steps below:
 1. Create a certificate key pair (that will be used to allow the webhook container to communicate to the cluster)
 2. Install a secret with the certificate from above.
 3. Create a deployment for the core webhook logic.